This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 > mkcert -install

-Then you can generate the certificate:
+Then generate the certificate:

 > mkcert your-domain.com